PatBall1/detectree2/docs/source/contributing.rst

 Using command line to rebase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you still want to rebase the commits but can't rebase and merge automatically on GitHub.com you must:
+If you still want to rebase the commits but can't ``rebase and merge`` automatically on GitHub.com you must:
     - Rebase the PR branch onto master locally on the command line
     - Resolve any merge conflicts on the command line
     - Force push to the PR branch

 There is plenty of useful information on this online in the `official docs <https://git-scm.com/docs/git-rebase>`_ and this `stackoverflow <https://stackoverflow.com/questions/7929369/how-to-rebase-local-branch-onto-remote-master>`_ post.
-This makes the GitHub UI process trivial and one can select ``Rebase and merge``.
+This makes the GitHub UI process trivial and one can select ``rebase and merge``.
 Rebasing is more involved than merging but leads to a linear history.

 TIP: If following this approach, make sure to use pre-commit hooks to improve quality of individual commits.